 Guests of all ages can enjoy the pleasures of Splash Lagoon, where summer never ends.
 Riders will enjoy indoor attractions that include four twisting and turning body slides, a swirling body coaster with speeds over 40 MPH, a tube coaster, an 80,000-gallon activity pool with water basketball hoops, and three whirlpools, separate for kids and adults.

 Pittsburgh & Its Countryside

 A new dimension of thrill crawled into Kennywood Park: The Black Widow, which swings in a pendulum notion and offers riders the feeling of weightlessness.
 First opened in 1898, the Pittsburgh park cuts straight to the pure joy of summer: state-of-the-art thrill rides, old-school wooden roller coasters, treats and eats, and a kickin’ Kiddieland, to boot.

 Savor family-friendly, old-fashioned fun among the wooden coasters, thrill rides and quaint amusements at Knoebels Amusement Resort.
 This 56-ride park in Elysburg opened in 1926 with a Crystal Pool and steam-powered carousel.
 As it has grown, Knoebels has kept its nostalgic charm with the Grand Carousel, kid rides and covered bridges.

 Philadelphia & The Countryside

-Sesame Place, the nation’s only theme park based entirely on the award-winning “Sesame Street” show, provides an interactive experience with all of your favorite characters.
-Children can enjoy dozens of activities, including water attractions such as Sky Splash, live stage shows such as “Elmo the Musical,” the "Rock Around the Block" musical parade and the Vapor Trail roller coaster.
+Sesame Place®, the nation’s only theme park based entirely on the award-winning “Sesame Street” show, provides an interactive experience with all of your favorite characters.
+Children can enjoy dozens of activities, including water attractions such as Sky Splash, live stage shows such as “Elmo the Musical” and the Vapor Trail roller coaster.